-The Speech, Language, and Hearing Sciences (SLHS) PhD Student Guide is a working document that provides information on policies and procedures applicable to the PhD Programs in the School of Behavioral and Brain Sciences (BBS), and the SLHS PhD program specifically.

-The PhD Student Guide does not replace, but rather supplements, information you can find from official University sources, including the Office of Graduate Education and the Graduate Catalog.
+The BBS PhD Student Guide is a working document that provides information on policies and procedures in the PhD Programs in the School of Behavioral and Brain Sciences (BBS).
+It does not replace, but rather supplements, information you can find from official University sources, including the Office of Graduate Education and the Graduate Catalog.